sedol1339/files/abstracts.md

 Jang, E., Gu, S., & Poole, B. (2016).
 Categorical Reparameterization with Gumbel-Softmax. arXiv, 1611.01144.
 Retrieved from https://arxiv.org/abs/1611.01144v5

+    - Stochastic NNs rarely use categorical latent variables due to the inability to backpropagate through samples
+    - We introduce Gumbel-Softmax, a continuous distribution on the simplex that can approximate categorical samples
+    - Its gradients can be easily computed via the reparameterization trick
+    - It can be used to efficiently train semi-supervised models

 Kaiser, Ł., & Bengio, S. (2016).
 Can Active Memory Replace Attention? arXiv, 1610.08613.
 Retrieved from https://arxiv.org/abs/1610.08613v2

 Kawaguchi, K. (2016).
 Deep Learning without Poor Local Minima. arXiv, 1605.07110.
 Retrieved from https://arxiv.org/abs/1605.07110v3

-    - We prove the following statements for linear DNNs (and non-linear DNNs with the independence assumption) with squared loss function:
+    - We prove the following statements for linear DNNs  with squared loss function:
     - 1) the function is non-convex and non-concave
     - 2) there are only global minima and saddle points, no local minima
     - 3) there exist "bad" saddle points (where the Hessian has no negative eigenvalue) for deep networks
+    - The bad local minima would arise in a deep nonlinear model but only as an effect of adding nonlinearities

 Keskar, N. S., Mudigere, D., Nocedal, J., Smelyanskiy, M., & Tang, P. T. P. (2016).
 On Large-Batch Training for Deep Learning: Generalization Gap and Sharp Minima. arXiv, 1609.04836.
 Retrieved from https://arxiv.org/abs/1609.04836v2